StanChart targets higher return, to reduce more than 7,000 roles by 2030

 The reduction will be driven by automation and adoption of artificial intelligence as some staff reskill, StanChart CEO Bill Winters told a press conference.

-The corporate functions that will be affected include human resources and risk and compliance across the group’s global network. including at its hubs in Bengaluru, Shenzhen and Warsaw, the Financial Times reported Winters as saying.

 "It's not cost-cutting.
-It's replacing in some cases lower-value human capital with the financial capital and the investment capital we're putting in," he said.
+It's replacing in some cases lower-value human capital with the financial capital and the investment capital we're putting in," Winters said.

 The bank's Hong Kong-listed shares gained 2.3 per cent at market open, against a flat benchmark Hang Seng.